0xDBFB7/scientific_standards/README.md

 Richard Hamming, [You And Your Research](https://www.cs.virginia.edu/~robins/YouAndYourResearch.html)

+## The NASA Software Engineering Handbook

 NASA software development - the process ensures correctness no matter the quality of scientist thus, in a sense, software development, like aviation, is a "solved problem"; we can define a "solved problem" not when something has been demonstrated once, but when a process exists that can regularly produce correct results.

-It has been claimed that this process can take input from a, and
+It has been claimed that this process can take input from a

-In 2 million lines of code, 10 serious errors, 300 overall, and a probability of failure of below 1/600.
+In 2 million lines of code, about 10 serious errors, 300 overall, and a probability of failure of below 1/600.
 Failures do still happen, of course.
 These are documented in "lessons learned" and integrated immediately into their respective standard.

 Learning from errors.
 Integrating new knowledge inline, so as many people see it as possible.